Torbjørn Røe Isaksen: Minister

 Isaksen served as minister throughout Erna Solberg’s tenure as prime minister, although heading different ministries.

 Minister of Education

 Following the 2013 election, Isaksen was appointed minister of education in Solberg’s cabinet.
-He retained the post following the 2017 election, but was on leave from 15 September to 26 November.
+He retained the post following the 2017 election, but was on parental leave from 15 September to 26 November.
 He then held the post until the Liberal Party joined the government on 17 January 2018.

 Minister of Trade and Industry

 After the Liberal Party joined the government on 17 January 2018, Isaksen was appointed minister of trade and industry.

 On 27 June, he announced that the Norwegian state would withdraw from its ownership of SAS, which included 9,88% of the stocks in the company.
 He stated: “SAS has had a positive development recently, and I have great faith that the company will work purposefully to further improve its competitive position.
 We believe this is a good time to sell out of the company”.
 He went on to say: “There is no reason to believe that changed ownership will affect workplaces, grids or other operational conditions in the company.
 The current structure is already the result of commercial assessments by the company, and not of state ownership”.

 In late March 2019, Isaksen expressed support for the permanent solution of having only summer time, instead of both standard and summer time.